Years at SMC: 2 Seasons Completed

 The pioneers finished with a 26-7 record and top-10 nationally in 3pt field goal percentage (2nd, 42.9%), rebounding margin (8th, 16.9) and points per game allowed (8th, 52.4 ppg).

 Prior to his time at SMC, Cremins worked under notable coaches Bobby Cremins, Mark Byington, Dickey Nutt, Mike Helfer and Ed Conroy.
-He came to Spartanburg having spent the previous season at Kennesaw State.
+He came to Spartanburg having spent the previous season at Kennesaw State University.

 At Kennesaw State, Cremins helped increase average season wins by 40%, first D-1 double digit winning season in over 5 years and second appearance in Atlantic Sun post-season play.
 The program also saw several firsts in year one, including two players being named Atlantic Sun Player of the Week and one player being named Atlantic Sun Newcomer of the Week.

-Prior to Kennesaw St, Cremins work with Coach Dickey Nutt for two years at Southeast Missouri State (2012-2014) assisting in all aspects including recruiting, practices, individual player workouts and game preparation.
+Prior to Kennesaw State, Cremins work with Coach Dickey Nutt for two years at Southeast Missouri State University (2012-2014) assisting in all aspects including recruiting, practices, individual player workouts and game preparation.

 At Southeast Missouri State, Cremins helped lead the Redhawks to back-to-back winning campaigns for just the second time during their NCAA Division I era, as the 18 victories were most in a season since 2000-01.
 In year one at Southeast Missouri, Cremins and the Redhawks finished with the school’s first winning season since 2004-05, established a new single-season record with 256 three-pointers and ended the year ranked first in the Ohio Valley Conference and eighth in the nation in three-point shooting (39.8 percent).